Chinthamreddy123/Galactic-Spacefarer-Adventure/README.md

 The Object Page is used to display detailed information about a specific Spacefarer when selected from the List Report.
 CRUD Operations:

-CRUD options (Create, Edit, Delete) have been activated, allowing users to perform these actions on Spacefarer entities.
+CRUD options  have been activated, allowing users to perform these actions on Spacefarer entities.
 This implies that users can create new Spacefarers, edit existing ones, and delete Spacefarers as needed.
 Sorting and Filtering: